 FIG. 1, p.
 15, “Drug Court Treatment: The Verdict”

-While it is totally accurate it can be confusing and intimidating to some folks.
-Clients told me that this illustration makes much more sense to them.
+While the electric diagram is totally accurate it can be confusing and intimidating to some folks.
+Clients told me that facial image illustration makes much more sense to them.
 Others have said the same thing.
 To me this picture explains the Cognitive Behavior Theory process as well as the ABC Theory of Albert Ellis.

 On page 14 of my book I describe the ABC Theory.
 Simply, Ellis said that “it is not the event (A) that determines our behavior (C) but rather our (B) beliefs about the event.
 So, we have(A) the event followed by (B) our beliefs about the event that lead to (C) our behavior.
 Thus, ABC.

 Master these ideas and you will understand how to stop unwanted behavior.

 While we are here we can examine what the map is saying.
 The event occurs and we filter the meaning of the event based on our beliefs, values and attitudes.
 We are exposed to millions of bits of information on a daily basis.
 Our brain knows that we cannot process all of these pieces of data.
 So the data are filtered.We delete, distort and generalize the information based on our ‘imprints’.

 Imprints are critical when it comes to understanding old behavior and learning new behavior.

 This includes using alcohol and other drugs (AOD) and criminal thinking and conduct (CTC).
 Konrad Lorenz is given credit here for this theory.
 He discovered baby geese will bond with the first image they see after birth as if it were their mother.
 In his case the goslings bonded with his boots and followed him around like he was the mother, if I have the story correct.
 He postulated that these imprints are permanent.Why is this important to mention here?